Nanto Rokushū

 The Six Schools of Nara Buddhism (六宗, Rokushū) were the principal academic traditions of Buddhism in Japan during the Nara period (710–794).
-Sometimes called the "Six Southern Schools of Nara" due to the location of their temples in southern Nara, these schools played a central role in the early development of Japanese Buddhist thought.
+Sometimes called the "Six Southern Schools of Nara" due to the location of their temples in Nara, to the south of the later capital of Heian-kyō, these schools played a central role in the early development of Japanese Buddhist thought.

 Historical Background

 The Six Schools were introduced from China and Korea in the late 6th and early 7th centuries, during the reign of Prince Shōtoku.
 They were supported and regulated by the state as part of efforts to strengthen government authority through Buddhist and Confucian doctrine.
 Government patronage funded the construction of major temples, statues, and artworks, including the Seven Great Temples of Nara.

 These schools were primarily scholastic in nature.
 Their monks engaged in the study and interpretation of complex Buddhist literary works, focusing on questions of mind, existence, and ultimate truth.
 While some schools emphasized metaphysical doctrines, others concentrated on monastic discipline or temple organization.

 As their influence in politics and society grew, these schools became deeply connected with the imperial court.
 This prominence contributed to Emperor Kanmu’s decision to move the capital to Heian-kyō (Kyoto) in 794, partly to reduce Nara Buddhism’s political power.
 The shift also paved the way for new movements such as Tendai (founded by Saichō) and Shingon Buddhism (founded by Kūkai).

 Between the six Nara schools was the first rigorous attempt by Japanese Buddhist scholars to develop differing interpretations of concepts such as dependent origination, emptiness, non-self (anātman), nirvana, and the Middle Way.
 Their scholastic foundations later influenced traditions such as Pure Land Buddhism and the Japanese forms of Amitābha devotion.